-Turn your text into a smart object, keep it selected, and go to Filter > Blur > Gaussian Blur.
+Turn your Squid Game card logo text into a smart object, keep it selected, and go to Filter > Blur > Gaussian Blur.
 Keep the Radius at 0.5 px, click OK, and go to Filter > Blur > Motion Blur.
 Set the Angle to 45 degrees and the Distance to 2 px, and click OK.

-Add a layer mask to your text and use that same "Spray Noise" brush to give your text a subtle letterpress effect.
+Add a layer mask to your Squid Game card logo and text.
+Now use that same "Spray Noise" brush to give your text a subtle letterpress effect.

-Group your logo along with the text (Control-G) and move the group to the center of the canvas.
+Group your Squid Game text along with the text (Control-G) and move the group to the center of the canvas.

 Add a new layer, drag it inside the group created in the previous step, and select it.